1 | Common garter snake |

 Range: New York, Pennsylvania.

-This northeasterly species is easily confused with common garter snakes.
+This northeasterly species is easily confused with the common garter snake.
 However, as you’d expect, the head is the easiest separator.
-It’s extremely tiny in Thamnophis brachystoma, measuring just 4.3% of its body length.
-Unlike the common garter, the head is barely larger than its neck, carrying on like a tube.
-Short-headed garter snakes also look very “clean”.
-They have a pale stripe down their spine and on each flank, but between them, there are no scattered markings, just a neat and consistent brown colour.
+It’s extremely tiny in the short-headed garter snake, measuring just 4.3% of its body length.
+Unlike the common garter, the head is barely larger than its neck, carrying on like a tube, which is noticeable in the image above.

 9 | Plains garter snake |